 Photo Without Post-Processing.
 Really?

-If you know someone who uses a digital camera and said that they never need to edit their photo, that means the person just never realize a simple fact.
+If you know someone who uses a digital camera and said that they never need to edit their photo, that means the person just never realizes a simple fact.
 Every photo taken in JPEG format in a digital camera will always automatically enhance the quality of the photo.
 And so, post-processing.

 Don’t believe me?
-Why don’t you check it yourself.
+Why don’t you check it yourself?
 Take a photo in JPEG and RAW format, and look for the difference between those two.
 You’ll notice immediately the different quality.

 The only way to take a photo without any post-processing is by taking the photo in RAW format.